AdobeDocs/workfront.es-ES/help/quicksilver/planning/views/manage-record-views.md

    * Filtro
    * Agrupación
    * Ordenar
-   * Apariencia de la barra (para la vista de la cronología)
+   * Aspecto de la barra (para la vista de la línea de tiempo)

   <!-- some of these are not available in all of the views - edit above-->